sasha643/Joshtalks_backend_assessment/README.md

 docker run -p 8000:8000 taskmanager-app
 ```

-**NOTE:** On container start, migrations will be applied automatically via entrypoint.sh.
+**NOTE:** On container start, migrations will be applied automatically via entrypoint.sh and superuser will be created with credentials:
-You can also update the script to include superuser creation.
+<u>username</u>: admin
+email: admin@gmail.com
+password: admin123